stackhpc/dell-powerconnect-switch/README.md

 The following playbook configures hosts in the `dell-powerconnect-switches` group.
 It assumes host variables for each switch holding the host, username and passwords.
-It applies global configuration for LLDP, and enables two 10G ethernet interfaces as switchports.
+It applies global configuration for LLDP, enables two 10G ethernet interfaces as switchports, and saves the configuration changes to memory.

     ---
     - name: Ensure Dell PowerConnect switches are configured